EPA & DHA – Quality of Fats Matters

 The best sources of omega-3 fatty acids are fatty fish such as salmon, mackerel, and sea bass, which of you get especially EPA and DHA fatty acids.
 The best vegan sources that are rich in ALA are, for example, walnuts, hemp seeds, and flax seeds.

-In Aarja we have 100% natural, pure and sustainable OMEGA3 BOOST krill oil, which is a high-quality omega-3 source with superior absorption!
+Aarja's 100% natural, pure and sustainable OMEGA3 BOOST krill oil is a high-quality omega-3 source with superior absorption – it will be available soon or shop it from amazon.co.uk!

 *Claims used in this blog are approved by EFSA.